ipeadata-lab/metaphonebr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* removed examples from internal functions

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Removed comment in code lines in examples
 * quoted 'metaphoneBR' and capitalized Brazilian and Portugues identified as 'possibily misspelled words' warning